This post contains affiliate links, marked by *

 Strange eating behaviour in cats is a lot more common than I realised before I encountered it in mine.
-My cat is an affection eater.
+My cat, Vader, is an affection eater.
 This means that he prefers to eat when he’s being stroked or petted.

-This fits the bill with Vader, as he became very ill last November after eating something or other out of a neighbour’s bin and becoming constipated.
+This fits the bill with Vader, as he became very ill after eating something or other out of a neighbour’s bin (so we believe).
 We noticed that he wasn’t eating his food, despite being interested in it, and he was sitting on his own with his legs tucked under him for most of the time.

 We were convinced at first that it was his teeth, and tried to have a look with no success.
 After taking him to the vet, we found out that he was severely constipated!